Outstanding Patient Experience 2025 - Midlands Ultrasound and Medical Read reviews on Doctify...

 What to do if the test is positive

 Mycoplasma Genitalium is treated with antibiotics.
 It is particularly difficult to treat.
-There are a number of antibiotics which can be used to treat a Mycoplasma infection but it is particularly important that you complete the full course of the antibiotic as there is evidence of this bacteria quickly developing resistance to antibiotics if the complete course is not taken.
+There are several antibiotics which can be used to treat a Mycoplasma infection but it is particularly important that you complete the full course of the antibiotic as there is evidence of this bacterium quickly developing resistance to antibiotics if the complete course is not taken.

 You should not have sex until the treatment has finished and the symptoms have gone away.